dell/cert-csi/docs/CONTRIBUTING.md

 * The pull request description must include `Fixes #<issue number>`.
 * To avoid regressions, the pull request should include tests that replicate the fixed bug.

-The <YOUR_PRODUCT_NAME> team _squashes_ all commits into one when we accept a pull request.
+The CERT-CSI team _squashes_ all commits into one when we accept a pull request.
 The title of the pull request becomes the subject line of the squashed commit message.
 We still encourage contributors to write informative commit messages, as they becomes a part of the Git commit body.

 We use the pull request title when we generate change logs for releases.
 As such, we strive to make the title as informative as possible.